Anti-Trump Banner Crashers Reported to Police at UM Homecoming Parade

 “While parades are public events and we cannot control every interaction, we ask that all participants and spectators contribute to an environment of respect and celebration,” Moreau wrote in the October 9 email.

-The apparent rule violations raise questions about the screening and enforcement processes for parade entries.
-The University of Montana Alumni Association, which organizes the parade, requires all participants to acknowledge the rules as “required reading for all entries.”
+The incident raises questions about security measures and access control for parade routes rather than screening processes for official participants.
+The University of Montana Alumni Association requires all registered participants to acknowledge the parade rules as “required reading for all entries.”

 The rules emphasize creating a positive, inclusive atmosphere appropriate for families and the university community.
-Rule #2’s requirement for “positive UM spirit-building” content directly contrasts with the accusatory political messaging displayed in the contested entry.
+Rule #2’s requirement for “positive UM spirit-building” content reflects the standards parade organizers seek to maintain, though enforcement mechanisms differ between official participants and unauthorized individuals who access parade routes.

 The incident has prompted formal complaint action from prominent community members.
 According to the individual who shared the photograph with Western Montana News, another person who witnessed the parade entry plans to contact the CEO of the Alumni Association early next week to schedule a meeting and file a formal complaint about the banner.
 The complainant is a lifetime alumna whose husband holds Distinguished Alumnus status at the university.